andidenko/LSTM_Music_Composer/README.md

-# Music Generator
+# Music Composer
-This music generator is based on LSTM model.
+This music composer is based on LSTM model.

 ### config.ini
 Config file stores parameters that should be set before music generation.
 Note that values of some parameters should be the same as during training.